josefpihrt/josefpihrt.github.io/docs/roslynator/how-to-add-new-refactoring.md

 ﻿# How to Add New Refactoring

+## Discuss the Idea

-NOTE: It's recommended to create [GitHub issue](https://github.com/JosefPihrt/Roslynator/issues/new) about a new refactoring, discuss it and then start with a development.
+It is recommended to create [issue](https://github.com/JosefPihrt/Roslynator/issues/new) where you can describe and discuss the idea and if it is accepted by the maintainers you can start with a development.

 ## Add Metadata